sait-wbdv/namor/README.md

 Noun list based on the Snake Oil card game. out of print :(

+## Instructions
+- Add index.html?adjectives=true in the URL to turn on adjectives.

 ## Attributions
 ### Colour
 - [Read color hex codes](https://youtu.be/eqZqx6lRPe0) by David DeSandro